Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Introduction

 In this paper, we extend the Boardman--Vogt resolution and the bar-cobar resolution to deal with (co)operadic (co)bimodules.
 The main difference with the classical Boardman--Vogt resolution for (co)operads is the following.
-Since an operad is equipped with a unit, the operadic structure can be expressed in terms of infinitesimal compositions.
-Free constructions can thus be defined using planar trees.
-However, for bimodules this is not the case: only total compositions are available.
-We are thus led to consider categories of \emph{leveled trees with section} which encode the combinatorics of bimodules better.
+Since an operad is equipped with a unit, the operadic structure maps can be expressed in terms of infinitesimal compositions, i.e.\ compositions where elements are composed one at a time instead of all at once.
+Free constructions can thus be defined using planar trees, as we can contract edges independently.
+However, for bimodules, this is not the case: only total compositions are available.
+We are thus led to consider categories of \emph{leveled trees}, i.e., trees whose leaves are all at the same height (and with possibly bivalent vertices), instead of mere planar trees.
+The introduction of levels allows us to have well-defined total edge contraction operations on trees, which encodes the combinatorics of bimodules better.
+We moreover consider leveled trees \emph{with section}: the level of the section corresponds to the bimodule itself, the levels below the section correspond to the left module structure, and the levels above the section correspond to the right module structure.
+As explained in Remark~\ref{rmk:batanin}, we use leveled trees because it is technically convenient for us.
+At the cost of more complex definitions, one can adapt all our results to the setting of traditional planar trees.

-We also adapt the usual Boardman--Vogt resolutions and bar-cobar resolutions of (co)operads to use leveled trees so that they are compatible with our resolutions for (co)bimodules.
-While leveled trees had already been used to define bar-cobar constructions of (co)operads~\cite{Fresse2004,Livernet2012}, these constructions do not inherit the structure that we need.
-To solve this problem, we introduce additional morphisms in our categories of leveled trees which allow us to permute some of the levels.
-This flexibility allows us to define the appropriate structures on the resolutions that we consider.
+Before dealing with (co)bimodules, we adapt the usual Boardman--Vogt resolutions and bar-cobar resolutions of (co)operads to use leveled trees.
+While leveled trees had already been used to define bar-cobar constructions of (co)operads~\cite{Fresse2004,Livernet2012}, these earlier constructions did not inherit the structure that we need.
+To solve this problem, we introduce additional morphisms in our categories of leveled trees.
+(Let us note that our terminology differs from the one of~\cite{LodayVallette2012,MarklShniderStasheff2002} who use the name ``leveled trees'' for different kinds of trees.)
+These extra morphisms consist in he permutation of some levels, if they satisfy a certain condition.
+This flexibility allows us to define the appropriate structures on the Boardman--Vogt and bar-cobar resolutions.
 We prove that, in the (co)operadic case, the bar and cobar constructions that we define are isomorphic to the usual bar and cobar constructions.
+These adapted constructions on (co)operads are compatible with our resolutions for (co)bimodules.
+Beyond bimodules, our results could extend to other situations in which unleveled trees do not work, e.g.\ the derived triple product $B(L,P,M,Q,R)$ considered by Arone--Ching~\cite{AroneChing2011}.